69% of Americans Want To Live to 100: Here’s How Much That Will Cost You

 As retirement approaches, there are things you can do to ensure a more secure future.
 It’s never too late to start saving for retirement, and the right saving strategy can be a big help.

 “Human beings have shown we’re not good at delaying gratification,” Chatzky said.
 “We’d rather buy something today than stash funds in our retirement accounts for tomorrow.
 That’s why ‘set it and forget it’ strategies are so helpful.
-You automate transfers into your retirement accounts, college savings accounts, HSAs and the money just goes.”
+You automate transfers into your retirement accounts, college savings accounts and HSAs, and the money just goes.”